waltligon/orangefs/doc/design/fs-semantics.md

 NOTE: For now we are setting ctime, atime, and mtime at creation using time values computed on the client side.
-We may need to change this later\...
+We may need to change this later...

 How do we get the atimes and mtimes right for files?
 Do we make this a derived value (as in PVFS1)?
-If so, we need to have tight clock synchronization, or we need some way for adjusting for clock skew (e.g. passing current time plus atime or mtime, letting server do the math).
+If so, we need to have tight clock synchronization, or we need some way for adjusting for clock skew ( e.g. passing current time plus atime or mtime, letting server do the math).

 ### Computing file size

 How?
-It's a derived value.
-If no server communication, then we'll need to talk to all the owners of datafiles and get their sizes, then do some dist-specific math to get the actual size.
+It’s a derived value.
+If no server communication, then we’ll need to talk to all the owners of datafiles and get their sizes, then do some dist-specific math to get the actual size.